ximenxval/JRX-Fitness/README.md

 4. Review previous workouts from the Workout History page.

 # Installation
- Open the application in MATLAB and download
+ Open the application in MATLAB (Online or Desktop) and download the file named: Jrx_team7.mlapp

- Link: Jrx_team7.mlapp

 # Future Improvements
 - More personalized recommendations